SMUnlimited/AMAI/README.md

 *You may need to run as an administrator if you have issues with maps not displaying any teams.

-## Build Requirements for Electron
+## Build Requirements for AMAI Installer (Via Electron)
 - node 14 or greater...
 - npm 6 or greater...
-- angular-cli 14 or greater...
+- angular-cli 16 or greater...

-## Running electron locally:
+### Running electron locally:
 - Go to the Electron folder inside the project and open the IDE of your choice.
 - first run `npm i` to install project dependencies
 - run `npm start` to open in development environment

-## Deploying the Electron Installer:
+### Deploying the Electron Installer:
 - run `npm run electron:build` inside Electron folder
+- You must have a built or downloaded copy of AMAI and unzip it in the folder `{your-amai-installer}/resources/AMAI`
+  - You only need to include the `Scripts` folder and `MPQEditor.exe` within the AMAI directory.
 - zip the contents of the release/win-unpacked folder and deploy this zipped file

 ### Notes about Electron Installer build process: